indiebrain/.files/README.md

 config
 -------------------
-Configures attribtues of the shell itself.
+Configures attributes of the shell itself.
 This includes prompt formatting, console coloring, etc. It is also the appropriate place to include third-party configuration from the third_party directory.
 See the include blocks for git and rvm for example.

 aliases
 -------------------